kkkrist/nnft/README.md

 ## Backend

 The backend constists of a Node.js server to provide endpoints for token meta data, token image referenced therein and retrieval of chat log represented by a token.
 Requests to the latter need to be signed by the current token owner.
+The token image endpoint requires [ImageMagick](https://imagemagick.org/index.php) to be available on the host.
 See source code for details.

 Running in `development` mode, a local Ethereum node running on port 8545 is assumed and queried directly.
 When using public networks in `production` mode, the contract is queried using external service APIs.
 Put credentials for these services ([Etherscan](https://etherscan.io/) and [Infura](https://infura.io/)) in a local `.env` file to make them available as environment variables: